Erimo, Hokkaido: Showa Period

 In 1960, Fishing boats suffer extensive damage after Chilean earthquake tsunami hits early in the morning.

-The shopping district modernization project and national highway widening project were only truly finished in 1987 (Showa 62).
+The shopping district modernization project and national highway widening project were only truly finished in 1987.

 Heisei Period

-In 2006 (Heisei 18) their Majesties the Emperor Akihito and Empress Michiko visited the town, signaling the first Imperial visit of the area in all of its history.
+In 2006 Emperor Akihito and Empress Michiko visited the town, signaling the first Imperial visit of the area in all of its history.

+Government

+Erimo has a mayor-council form of government with a directly elected mayor and a unicameral town council of 11 members.
+Erimo, as part of Hidaka Subprefecture, contributes two members to the Hokkaidō Prefectural Assembly.
+In terms of national politics, the town is part of the Hokkaidō 9th district of the lower house of the Diet of Japan.